phonnava/altspacevr-project-html-ui/README.md

 - You should also be able to create and delete spaces.
 - The changes you make to spaces should be persisted to the data store through the provided API.

+//Poornima:
+The Admin Dashboard is a landing page that consists of many grids and reports.
+1. Dashboard has a small subset of User and Spaces in panels
+2. If Admin wants to edit they are taken to Spaces,
+3.

 The requirements do not call for any form/model validation but feel free to add validation if you can.

+//Poornima
+Only form validation with respect to  created_by and members have been added.
+TBD: Validation checks will be soon added.

+//Poornima

+Spaces Page can be viewed, rows can be edited and deleted.
+Only single row edits have been enabled, An inline mass edit is a TBD, though its not a good design as user may commit mistakes.
+Deletes are single row,

 The `Data.js` file provided in the `lib/data/` folder implements a Promise-based data store which stores and retrieves simple JavaScript objects representing Users and Spaces.
 You should not have to modify the data store (at least for the Part 1 of the project) but you may have to wrap it with a shim, depending on what framework you choose.